SeanEaster/jax_russell/docs/usage.md

 Likewise, the returned theta value is reported per year.
 Typically, theta is reported per trading day, so the value given by `first_order()` will require adjustment to match what you see in trading platforms.

 In the example above, five is an impractically small number of steps.
-As of this writing, [Interactive Brokers reports implied volatility using a 100-step tree](https://www.interactivebrokers.com/en/general/education/pdfnotes/PDF-OIR.php).
+As of this writing (Sept.
+2023), [Interactive Brokers reports implied volatility using a 100-step tree](https://www.interactivebrokers.com/en/general/education/pdfnotes/PDF-OIR.php).
 Because `__call__()`, `first_order()` and `second_order()` are just-in-time compiled, steps values of this magnitude can make for a long first call to these methods.
 Subsequent calls are speedy.